Fist raised to the air

 I care about Medicaid.
 Medicaid helps people with disabilities live independently in their communities.
 Medicaid helps keep people with disabilities out of nursing homes and institutions.

 17 million people with disabilities and older adults use Medicaid to pay for their health care.
 Over 6 million kids with disabilities have Medicaid as their health insurance.
 Medicaid pays for 70% of long term health services–most of these services are not covered by Medicare or private insurance.
 I urge you to do everything in your power to protect Medicaid.
 Cuts to Medicaid of any kind–through FMAP changes, work requirements, block grants, or per capita caps–are unacceptable.
+Work requirements will harm people with disabilities–they make it harder for many people with disabilities and their caregivers to access Medicaid.
+Work requirements will make people lose their access to Medicaid.
 Do not vote to cut Medicaid in any way!

 Thank you.